-The introduction of the Total Debt Servicing Ratio (TDSR) framework will take into consideration borrowers’ other outstanding debt obligations when granting property loans.
+The introduction of the Total Debt Servicing Ratio (TDSR) framework might leave you asking yourself, what is an IVA?
+Will it take into consideration borrowers’ other outstanding debt obligations when granting property loans.

 That means the banks will need to take into account all personal loans, outstanding credit card balances, other property loans, overdrafts, car loans etc.

 With last month’s home sales at its highest since the March record, it’s not surprising that MAS is concerned about whether people can comfortably service their loan without putting a dent in their regular livelihood.

 In this time and age, Singaporeans can easily end up spending beyond their means – COE for cars, down-payments for BTO, not to mention luxuries for which we may not think twice about swiping our credit cards without considering whether we can make the total monthly payment with interest.